mseelye/scottfree-commodore64/README.md

 * Jason Compton, who made a great Scott Adams-format game called "Ghost King" that inspired me to play around with Scott Adams Interpreters
 * "Ghost King" is available in the /games directory, and included with ScottFree 64 on the .d64 and .d81 disk images.
 * ALL the games in the /games directory belong to the authors who created them.
 I do not claim to have authored any of them, and I provide them here for the sake of convenience.
 I believe almost all of these came from [ifarchive.org](http://ifarchive.org/indexes/if-archiveXscott-adamsXinterpretersXscottfree.html)
+* More thanks for all the testing, advice and encouragement from Jason Compton, Robin Harbron, Adrian Gonzalez (dW), Per (MagerValp), Oliver V.(Six), Bob S.(Dokken), David (jbevren) and Sam.

 ## Goals for this Project
 My goal here was to create a working version of ScottFree for the Commodore 64, with as few changes to the 1.14b SCOTT.C source as possible.